 - Atrial Fibrillation: Irregular heartbeat which can cause low blood pressure, fatigue, blood clots, fluid buildup in extremities, and can lead to other heart conditions or stroke.

-- Ischemic or Hemorrhagic Stroke: Lack of blood flow to the brain or bleeding in the brain resulting in brain damage or death; risk increased due to induced hypertension, cerebral embolism, reduced cerebral blood flow, and an increase in blood clotting factors.
+- Ischemic or Hemorrhagic Stroke: Lack of blood flow to the brain or bleeding in the brain resulting in brain damage or death.

-- Peripheral Neuropathy: Loss of sensation, pain, and weakness typically in the extremities due to alcohol-induced nerve damage; can be chronic or even permanent.
+- Peripheral Neuropathy: Loss of sensation, pain, and weakness in the extremities due to nerve damage; can be chronic or even permanent.

-- Alcoholic Dementia: A wide range of dementia-like conditions fit under this umbrella term, but most present symptoms such as impairment of strategic or “big picture” thinking, memory, and judgment.
+- Alcoholic Dementia: A wide range of dementia-like conditions fit under this umbrella term, but most present symptoms resembling classical dementia, such as confusion, memory difficulties, and impaired coordination.

 A common neurological condition that results from chronic alcohol abuse is known as Wernicke-Korsakoff syndrome.
-Referred to colloquially as wet brain, this is actually 2 distinct conditions which are typically lumped together.
+In years past, this was referred to as “wet brain” although this is actually two distinct conditions that are often lumped together.
 Wernicke’s Encephalopathy is an acute (intense and sudden in onset) condition, while Korsakoff’s Psychosis is a chronic (long-onset and long-lasting) condition.
 They are both produced by the same deficiency of thiamine, but the duration or severity of this deficiency will determine if Wernicke’s will progress to Korsakoff’s.
+7, 8

 - University of Oxford: Effect of Alcohol on Risk of Coronary Heart Disease and Stroke – Causality, Bias, or a Bit of Both?